TontineTrust/balance-payouts-interview/interview.md

 ### User Data

-The CSV file given by `in-file` contains data on each user.
+The CSV file given by `in-path` contains data on each user.
 This file could potentially be massive (millions of users).
 The format of the CSV file:

 ```